frzkstudio/ML_NLP_Sentiment_Analysis/README.md

 ## How to Use

-1. Review the Jupyter Notebook ([Analysis.ipynb](https://github.com/frzkstudio/ML_NLP_Sentiment_Analysis/blob/main/source%20code%20-%20NLP%20Public%20Analysis%20Opinion.ipynb)) for the complete code and detailed analysis.
+1. Review the [Jupyter Notebook](https://github.com/frzkstudio/ML_NLP_Sentiment_Analysis/blob/main/source%20code%20-%20NLP%20Public%20Analysis%20Opinion.ipynb) for the complete code and detailed analysis.
 2. Explore the [Results](/presentation.pdf) directory for data visualizations and key findings.